 - Hoarseness.
-Reflux of gastric acid irritates the larynx and vocal chords, causing the hoarseness.
+Reflux of gastric acid irritates the larynx and vocal cords, causing the hoarseness.

 Other symptoms may include hypersalivation, odynophagia (pain while swallowing), and nausea.

 Disorders and conditions that cause increased gastric pressure.
 Pregnancy and obesity (see Nutritional Considerations below) cause increased intra-abdominal pressure that is translated to the stomach.
-A meta-analysis involving more than 18,000 individuals revealed that overweight persons (body mass index of 25-29.9) had more than 50% greater risk for GERD, compared with those whose BMI was below 25.
+A meta-analysis involving more than 18,000 individuals revealed that overweight persons (BMI 25-29.9) had more than 50% greater risk for GERD, compared with those whose BMI was below 25.
 Obese individuals (BMI over 30) were at more than twice the risk.